 - Radiographs (X-rays) - may be performed to look for evidence of bleeding inside the body or other abnormalities that may result in epistaxis - the chest, skull and oral cavity are often radiographed in cases of epistaxis

 - Blood pressure - high blood pressure can cause nosebleeds

 - Nasal swab - culture and antibiotic sensitivity tests to identify any infectious agents

 More specific tests may be performed based on your pet's initial findings and condition.
-Examples of additional tests include bone marrow analysis, Ehrlichia antibody tests, tick disease tests, sinus and skull x-rays, MRI and rhinoscopy (viewing the nasal cavities with a small endoscope).
+Examples of additional tests include bone marrow analysis, other fungal tests, tick-borne disease tests, sinus and skull X-rays, MRI, and rhinoscopy (viewing nasal cavities with a small endoscope).

 What causes epistaxis?

-While there are many causes of epistaxis in dogs, the most common causes are trauma and infection.
-Other more serious conditions that can cause epistaxis include:
+While there are many causes of epistaxis in dogs, the most common causes are trauma and nasal tumors.
+Other serious conditions that can cause epistaxis include:

 How is epistaxis treated?

 Treatment is directed at the underlying condition or primary cause.
-Antibiotics are often used in cases of infection, surgical cauterization may be used if the condition is chronic and tiny blood vessels have been identified.
-In cases where anxiety is suspected to cause epistaxis, sedatives, tranquilizers or other behavior-modifying medications may be prescribed.
+Antibiotics are often used in cases of infection, surgical cauterization may be used if the condition is chronic.
+In cases where anxiety is suspected to cause epistaxis, sedatives, tranquilizers, or other behavior-modifying medications may be prescribed.

 What is the prognosis?